 Chart of Accounts

-We discussed Chart of Accounts while talking about Spindl's data migration process, but here’s a quick refresher:
+We discussed the Chart of Accounts while talking about Spindl's data migration process, but here’s a quick refresher:

 The Chart of Accounts is an umbrella term for the names of the accounts of a company that are required for accounting and bookkeeping.
 It also is a way of classifying accounting entries (mostly based on statutory, such as tax, compliance laws, etc.).
 The Balance Sheet, Profit & Loss Statement, Account Heads/Ledgers, and other account types all comprise the Chart of Accounts.
-The overall structure of your CoA is based on a double entry accounting system, which is the accepted standard across the world.
+The overall structure of your CoA is based on a double-entry accounting system, which is the accepted standard across the world.
 It’s designed to easily provide you with detailed reports (that you can, in turn, provide to the government and tax authorities!).

 It’s essentially the blueprint of the accounts in your organization.

 (You’ll be importing this data while setting up your ERP, and it’s also the first step in creating a full-fledged accounting system.)
-There are different account types, such as balance sheet accounts, profit and loss accounts, groups and ledger accounts, etc. that are all maintained within this umbrella.
+There are different account types, such as balance sheet accounts, profit and loss accounts, and groups and ledger accounts, etc. that are all maintained within this umbrella.

 A good way to understand how accounting entries function is to think of Newton’s third law of motion: for every action, there is an equal and opposite reaction.
 Using that logic, each time a transaction of any sort happens within your company, at least two accounts are affected by it.